-I am a life scientist, interested in learning and exploring new technologies inside and outside of the laboratory.
-I moved to the United States as a Trinidad and Tobago 🇹🇹 National Scholar after high school and went on to immerse myself in the world of science through tertiary education.
+I am a researcher and chemical engineer, interested in learning and exploring new technologies inside and outside of the laboratory.
+I am originally from Trinidad and Tobago 🇹🇹 and an avid science communicator.
 This website is all about sharing some of my unique experiences and aspects of my journey as a researcher and Black woman in STEM.
 Feel free to get in touch!

 PRESIDENTIAL POSTDOCTORAL FELLOW